Angeles University Foundation

-The Angeles University Foundation (Pundasyong Pamantasan ng Angeles) also referred to by its acronym AUF, is a private Roman Catholic non-stock, a non-profit educational institution run by lay persons in Angeles City.
+The Angeles University Foundation (Pundasyong Pamantasan ng Angeles) also referred to by its acronym AUF, is a private Roman Catholic non-stock, non-profit educational institution run by lay persons in Angeles City.
 It was established on May 25, 1962, by Agustin P. Angeles, Barbara Yap-Angeles, and their family.

-The university was granted autonomous status and certified with the Institutional Quality Assurance Monitoring and Evaluation (IQuAME) by the Commission on Higher Education.
+The university was granted autonomous status and certified with the Institutional Quality Assurance Monitoring and Evaluation (IQuAME) by the Commission of Higher Education.
 It is an ISO-certified university.
 Three of its programs are recognized as Centers of Development.

 History

-Angeles University Foundation was established on May 25, 1962, by the prominent Angeles family of Angeles, Pampanga in the Philippines.
+Angeles University Foundation was established on May 25, 1962, by the Angeles family of Angeles, Pampanga in the Philippines.
 It began as the Angeles Institute of Technology (AIT) but after 9 years of operation, the institution was granted University status on April 16, 1971, by the Department of Education, Culture and Sports.

-On December 4, 1975, the university was converted into a non-stock, non-profit educational foundation - a decision of the founding family motivated by the aim of providing education to the Central Luzon region.
+On December 4, 1975, the university was converted into a non-stock, non-profit educational foundation with the aim of providing education to the Central Luzon region.
 Concomitant with this decision, the Angeles couple and their children, namely, Rosario, Lutgarda, Emmanuel, Antonio, Jesusa, Josefina and Lourdes executed a Deed of Donation of their shareholdings in favor of the foundation as starting fund which resulted to the relinquishment of their ownership and proprietary rights.
 AUF was incorporated under Republic Act No. 6055, otherwise known as the Foundation Law, and is a tax-exempt institution approved by the Philippine government.

 On February 14, 1978, AUF was converted into a Catholic university making it the first in Central Luzon.
 On February 20, 1990, the AUF Medical Center was inaugurated which would serve as the teaching, training, and research hospital of the university.

 Campus

 The campus is located along MacArthur Highway in Salapungan, Angeles City.
-It is relatively small compared to the campuses of other major universities in the Philippines.
-The campus is urban in setting, and it is located within the business area of the city.
+Urban in setting, it is located within the business area of the city.
 The Elementary and High School departments of the university, however, are located in Marisol Village about 3 kilometers away from the main campus.